Omaha VA Ambulatory Care Center

 The building has 157,000 departmental gross square feet allocated in a three-level structure.
 A connector link to the existing hospital building will separate public-patient traffic patterns from the required service traffic for the new building.

 The facility’s design promotes patient-centered environments throughout to focus on the relationship between the physical environment and the patients’ overall experience.
 The design creates a healing environment that integrates spaces of escape and refuge, positive distractions, access to views and nature and abundance of natural daylight.
+Outside, patients and visitors can take time for reflection in a new healing garden.

 Veterans Ambulatory Center Development Corporation